mleverance/sc_git_lessons/03-mtl-create.md

 > >
 > > ### Solution
 > > Git keeps all of its files in the `.git` directory.
-> > To recover from this little mistake, Dracula can just remove the `.git`
+> > To recover from this little mistake, we can just remove the `.git`
 > > folder in the moons subdirectory by running the following command from inside the `planets` directory:
 > > But be careful!
 Running this command in the wrong directory, will remove
 > > the entire Git history of a project you might want to keep.
 Therefore, always check your current directory using the